Graph Set-colorings And Hypergraphs In Topological Coding: Graph Operations Of Vertex-Intersected Graphs

-Since the intersected-graph $L$ is a tree, so the corresponding hypergraph $\mathcal{H}\,'_{yper}$ is \emph{acyclic}, and $L$ is the unique intersected-graph of the hypergraph $\mathcal{H}\,'_{yper}$.
-Moreover, $\mathcal{H}\,'_{yper}$ is a set-decreased hypergraph of the hypergraph $\mathcal{H}_{yper}$ defined by the hyperedge set $\mathcal{E}$ shown in Eq.(\ref{eqa:example-hypergraph}), and the intersected-graph $L$ is a subgraph of the intersected-graph $G_{yper}$ shown in Fig.\ref{fig:coloring-hypergraph} (b).\qqed \end{example}
+Since a vertex-intersected graph $L$ is a tree, so the corresponding hypergraph $\mathcal{H}\,'_{yper}$ is \emph{acyclic}, and $L$ is the unique vertex-intersected graph of the hypergraph $\mathcal{H}\,'_{yper}$.
+Moreover, the hypergraph $\mathcal{H}\,'_{yper}$ is a set-decreased hypergraph of the hypergraph $\mathcal{H}_{yper}$ defined by the hyperedge set $\mathcal{E}$ shown in Eq.(\ref{eqa:example-hypergraph}), and a vertex-intersected graph $L$ is a subgraph of a vertex-intersected graph $G_{yper}$ shown in Fig.\ref{fig:coloring-hypergraph} (b).\qqed \end{example}

 Notice that the hyperedge set $\mathcal{E}\,'$ defined in Eq.(\ref{eqa:reducing-hypergraph-two-operations}) is not decreasing, we have the following result: